-No list of top 2021 destinations would be complete without the Douro, the valley of dreamy landscapes and endless, mist-covered, rolling hills that quickly turn into steep ravines covered in vine-lined terraces, working their way down to the river.
+No list of top 2021 destinations for team building events would be complete without the Douro, the valley of dreamy landscapes and endless, mist-covered, rolling hills that quickly turn into steep ravines covered in vine-lined terraces, working their way down to the river.
 With vineyards occupying seemingly every hillside as far as the eye can see, the Douro Valley is popular among wine connoisseurs and amateurs alike, all of whom get something out of being in the world’s oldest winemaking region and sampling the delights it has to offer.

 Discover The Douro

 The Enchanted Douro Valley